freakydude/freakydude.github.io/content/posts/2023-03-22-Install_Adxl345_Calibrate_Inputshaper_Sidwinder_X2/index.md

 I used standard jumper cables for that task, but in case you want to do some crafting, go on.

-If you have the Sidewinder X1/X2 or Genius Pro you can use [my mount](https://www.thingiverse.com/thing:5511453) from Thingiverse to install the accelerometer on you extruder.
+If you have the Sidewinder X1/X2 or Genius Pro you can use [my mount from Thingiverse](https://www.thingiverse.com/thing:5511453) to install the accelerometer on your extruder.
 I suggest V2, the sensor is in parallel to the xy-plane and mounted with screws.
+Because those are bed slingers, the measurement of the resonance frequency should be split.
+For measure the frequency for y-axis, you should install the accelerometer on your heater bed.
+I made an adapter for that too.
+(Thanks to _Paradisebaker_ to clarify that.)

 If you own another printer, you have to look for different mounting solution.

 ![ADXL345 Mount](images/adxl345-photo.png "ADXL345 Mount")